 Meth, also known as methamphetamine, is a highly dangerous and addictive stimulant that can lead to dependence, withdrawal, overdose, and even death.
 While the dangers of methamphetamine abuse are often obvious and severe, users often struggle to quit without meth treatment.
 At Clearbrook Treatment Centers Massachusetts, we offer meth addiction treatment that is designed to help patients recover from the physical and mental effects of methamphetamine abuse.
-Whether it’s crystal meth, speed, or base, our drug and alcohol rehab center in Massachusetts can help.
+Whether it’s crystal meth, speed, or base, our Northeast addictions treatment center can help.

 How Does Meth Work & What Does It Do?